Dear Colleagues, Dear Researchers,

 Since 2018 he is holder of a TT Professorship in Drug Synthesis at the University of Vienna.

 In 2016 he received the Habilitation in Pharmaceutical Chemistry from the University of Vienna and, in 2017 the Habilitation for Full Professor of Organic Chemistry from the Italian Ministry of University.
+Since March 2020 he moved to the University of Torino as Full Professor of Organic Chemistry.

 He received several awards including the Ciamician Medal of the Italian Chemical Society, the Caglioti Prize of the Accademia Nazionale dei Lincei, the Young Investigator Award of the Faculty of Life Sciences at Vienna, the La Roche-Hoffmann Prize of the European Society of Medicinal Chemistry, the Viennese Innitzer Award in 2017, the Habilitation Award of the Austrian Chemical Society in 2019 and the Thieme Journal Award in 2020.
 He published > 100 papers in peer reviewed journals and has a h index of 27.